- Important Update: Our Investment Presentation Seminar is now available twice a week.

 As long as the building has a certain number of units already sold (in most cases 75% or more) the builder usually allows this kind of sale.

 During the “Interim Occupancy phase”, it is safe and legal to live in your suite, but the building is still awaiting full completion and can’t be registered.
-This means you can live there (or rent it out), but you don’t have ownership title and you can’t yet register a mortgage.
+This means that you can live there pay the fees to the developer, but you don’t have the ownership title and you can’t yet register a mortgage.

 This period could last anywhere from a few months to two years.
-During this timeframe, you will be paying a form of rent, also called “occupancy fees” to the developer.
+During this timeframe, you will be paying a monthly fee to the developer, these are also called “occupancy fees.”
 This is usually paid monthly and consists of interest on the unpaid balance of the unit’s purchase price, an estimate of property taxes and maintenance fees.

 There are additional costs at closing, along with some specialized paperwork.
-Aside from the the down payment you give to the developer, be prepared to set aside four or five percent of the final purchase price for final closing costs.
+Aside from the down payment you give to the developer, be prepared to set aside eight or sixteen percent of the final purchase price for final closing costs.
 We’ll guide you through this process so it seems less overwhelming.
-Read more about the closing procedure.
+Click here to read more about the closing procedure.

 First let’s clear something up.
 The amount you pay in maintenance fees is based on the interior space of your suite only.
 That calculation doesn’t include your balcony or terrace.